Chair

 Marianne O'Kane Boal

-Marianne O’Kane Boal is a well-known curator and writer on art and architecture.
+Dr Marianne O’Kane Boal is a well-known curator and writer on art and architecture.
 She has written extensively on these subjects over the past 25 years.
 She writes for the Irish Arts Review, Circa, Perspective, Living Design, Visual Artists Newsletter and Architecture Ireland.
 She served as a Director on the board of the Context Galleries, Derry for seven years and has been on the Editorial Committee of Perspective since 2003.
 She is former Visual Arts Officer for the Arts Council of Northern Ireland and has worked for the Office of Public Works in Dublin.
+She has curated over 50 exhibitions in Ireland and Northern Ireland.
 She regularly delivers webinars for Visual Artists Ireland as part of the professional development programme.
-O’Kane Boal is currently working as a postgraduate researcher at Atlantic Technological University Sligo on her PhD in Social Research.
+Marianne O’Kane Boal completed her PhD in Social Research at Atlantic Technological University Sligo in 2023.
 She is a member of AICA (International Association of Art Critics) and Expert Advisor on Art for the Ministerial Advisory Group on Architecture and the Built Environment.

 Richard Partington